n-chikh/A-constructive-characterisation-of-interval-graphs/README.md

 In that work, we propose an iterative procedure for constructing interval graphs.
 As a byproduct, we derived various results.
 The purpose of this repository is to provide computational implementations for testing and illustrating those results.

-Each module in this repository corresponds to a specific definition, property or algorithm.
+Each module in this repository corresponds to a specific a definition or result.
 The list below outlines this correspondence:
+1. proposition3.py <--> Proposition 1.